PROFILES

 ~/.alpi/profiles/cron/ → runs scheduled jobs, no gateway

 Each profile can have a completely different model, a different sandbox posture, a different memory, and expose a different capability surface in ALP.
-This is how "an army of alpis" gets built: granular identity per role, ALP as the coordination layer.
+This is how a private network of alpis gets built: granular identity per role, ALP as the coordination layer.